Simple linear regression is a statistical method you can use to study relationships between two continuous (quantitative) variables:

 from sklearn.linear_model import LinearRegression # Training data X = [, , , , ] y = [, , , [17.5], ] # Create and fit the model model = LinearRegression() model.fit(X, y) print 'A 12" pizza should cost: $%.2f' % model.predict(12) #A 12" pizza should cost: $13.68

 Some examples of real world use of Linear Regression :

-- Number of calories burnt versus the number of miles you run.
+- The number of calories burnt versus the number of miles you run.

-- Height and weight relationship, As height increases, you’d expect weight to increase, but not perfectly.
+- Height and weight relationship, As height increases, you’d expect the weight to increase, but not perfectly.